jpgacrama/recruitment-platform/HighLevelReq/CandidatesRequirements/UserCanStoreCandidatesRequirements.rst

-.. _PlatformCanStoreCandidatesRequirements:
+.. _UserCanStoreCandidatesRequirements:

-Recruitment Platform should be able to store Candidates' Requirements
+User should be able to store Candidates' Requirements
 =================================================================================================================================

+``UserCanStoreCandidatesRequirements``

 Description:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~